 She was aware of the sniper watching her.
 He was discrete about it, as only a sniper should be, but she sensed his violet orbs on her, trying to figure her out, from behind his auburn bangs.

 Quietly she turned and stared directly at him.
-Transferring the judge over to his character.
+Transferring the judgement over to his character.
 Kinneas seemed too kind to do what he did, but then, Selphie seemed too cheerful to kill anyone.
 Trianon wondered what Balamb had been thinking when it let children in to fight.
 Couldn’t these kids have better lives than killing?

 A sigh escaped her lips and Trianon looked away from Irvine’s questioning gaze.